-Poetry Ireland Review is published quarterly.
+Poetry Ireland Review is published three times annually.
 We welcome unsolicited submissions of poems, and proposals for articles and reviews, from Ireland and abroad, in Irish or English.

 Guidelines for Poetry Submissions

 - Send a maximum of six poems.

 - Keep a hard copy / digital copy of each submission.

 - Poems should be original, and previously unpublished.

 - Poems should be typed, with a cover note containing contact details and publication credits, if any.
 (Previous publication credits are not necessary to be considered for publication in Poetry Ireland Review).